rackspace/runway/docs/source/terminology.rst

 A :ref:`module<runway-module>` is a directory containing a single infrastructure-as-code tool configuration of an application, a component, or some infrastructure (eg. a set of `CloudFormation`_ templates).
 It is defined in a `deployment`_ by path.
-Modules can also contain granular options that only pertain to it based on its `module type`_.
+Modules can also contain granular options that only pertain to it based on its :attr:`module.type`.

 .. _term-param: